Chicago Speed Cameras To Start Issuing $35 Tickets To Drivers Going 6 MPH Over The Limit On Monday

 However, the Chicago Department of Transportation has said the move was prompted by a 45% spike in traffic deaths in the city from 2019 to 2020, despite fewer cars on the roads due to the pandemic.

 Beale said, while speeding is an issue, he doesn’t see how the difference of 4 miles an hour would do anything to keep people safe.
-He said the new rules are just kicking Chicagoans when they’re down.READ MORE: Johnson & Johnson's One-Shot COVID Vaccine Authorized For Emergency Use
+He said the new rules are just kicking Chicagoans when they’re down.READ MORE: Illinois Reports Lowest Daily COVID-19 Case Count Since July, Infection Rate Below 3% For More Than Two Weeks

 “People are hurting right now,” he said.
 “We’re in a crisis.
 We’re in a pandemic.
 Now we’re just going to basically just compound the problems that people are already having.”